lioux/CrossBreederLite/common/CrossBreeder/README.md

   Units: seconds, default: 0, maximum 600

-2. ZRAM/LMK ---> Config the zRAM/LMK size.
+2.ZRAM/LMK ---> Config the zRAM/LMK size.
 0 is the minimum, 10 is the maximum, do not leave it blank.
 [CONF1 --> ZRAM] [CONF2 --> LMK] [Default: 10]

-3. TIME ---> Config ZRAM/LMK waiting time before the next cycle start [Default: 0 Hr 1 Min 0 Sec]
+3.TIME ---> Config ZRAM/LMK waiting time before the next cycle start [Default: 0 Hr 1 Min 0 Sec]

-4. SQLITE ---> Config after how many boots system will optimize SQlite databases.
+4.SQLITE ---> Config after how many boots system will optimize SQlite databases.
 [Default: 4]